Why am I writing yet ‘another’ Google Analytics Most Common Mistakes article?

 Luckily, there’s a really easy solution: Download the Google Tag Assistant and check if it detects more than one Google Analytics code with the same property ID (different property IDs are not a problem).
 If you see the same Google Analytics code with the same property ID, you’ve got a problem.

 If you have a duplicate Google Analytics code installed you will also detect this in the tracking data.
 The bounce rate for instance will be incredibly low.
 Usually less than 5%.
-Every marketer knows, that is next to impossible to achieve.
-Such a low value is usually an indication of a wrong Google Analytics implementation.
+Every marketer knows, such a low bounce rate is next to impossible to achieve.
+A bounce rate that low is usually an indication of a wrong Google Analytics implementation.

 Number 3: E-commerce tracking not turned off on an e-commerce website